 Frank McLaughlin: Phil… as you may know, Charlton routinely destroyed all original art except for a few pages that were stolen.
 The only ‘Charlton’ original art I have was work done for DC’s proposed weekly comic book ‘Blockbuster‘, which was scrapped almost immediately.
 I may have a few pages of that, in various stages of development.

-1st: NOTE: Mr. McLaughlin did, in fact, locate for us, several original, and never published, new at the time Judomaster pages for the never published DC Comics’ title, ‘Blockbuster’, which are published, right here with this interview, for the very first time, anywhere-!!!
+1st: NOTE: Mr. McLaughlin did, in fact, locate for us later, several original, and never published, new at the time Judomaster pages for the never published DC Comics’ title, ‘Blockbuster’, which are published, right here with this interview, for the very first time, anywhere-!!!

-1st: Here is a question that numerous Charlton Comics fans have wondered about since the 1960’s: do you happen to know WHY Charlton got out of the superhero comics business after the 1960’s run of Steve Ditko’s Blue Beetle and Captain Atom, Pat Boyette’s The Peacemaker, Pete A. (‘P.A.M’) Morisi’s Peter Cannon, Thunderbolt, and Dick Giordano’s Sarge Steel/-Secret Agent-?
+1st: Here is a question that numerous Charlton Comics fans have wondered about, since the 1960s: do you happen to know WHY Charlton got out of the superhero comics business after the 1960’s run of Steve Ditko’s Blue Beetle and Captain Atom, Pat Boyette’s The Peacemaker, Pete A. (‘P.A.M’) Morsi’s Peter Cannon/- Thunderbolt, and Dick Giordano’s Sarge Steel/-Secret Agent-?

 Frank McLaughlin: No idea.

 1st: Frank, The Fightin’ Five was another favorite of mine.
 On another topic, what can you tell us about the personalities and/or work habits of any of the other Charlton staff?
 For example, did you get to know Steve Ditko, Dick Giordano, George Wildman, Pat Boyette, or any of the other writers and artists, etc., very well?

 1st: Did you do any work on the long-running Charlton title ‘The Fightin’ Five’?
 That was another favorite of mine.

 Frank McLaughlin: Regarding The Fightin five.
 Never worked on it.